ratnakar-infosec/flaws_challenge_walkthough/flaws.cloud/flaws.cloud.md

 ![](./images/6.1.jpg)

-10. Now, we'll contruct a rest API in this format and append /level6 to it as show in the lambda funtion details.
+10. Now, we'll construct a rest API in this format and append /level6 to it as show in the lambda function details.
 After making this API call, we'll get the address to the end of this challenge.
 `https://s33ppypa75.execute-api.us-west-2.amazonaws.com/Prod/level6`
     ```